 Citigroup’s interest rate sensitivity

-Citigroup’s interest rate sensitivity is the lowest among its peers (XLF).
-A parallel 100 basis point increase in interest rates would add $2.0 billion to Citi’s revenues.
-This figure compares to a $2.4 billion increase for Wells Fargo, a $7.5 million increase for Bank of America (BAC), and a $3 billion increase for J.P.
-Morgan.
-For Wells Fargo (WFC), the net interest margin would rise 5 to 15 basis points if the yield curve shifted upward by 100 basis points.
-Higher interest rates would be negative for Citigroup, as higher credit costs would likely offset gains in net interest income.
+Citigroup’s (C) interest rate sensitivity is the lowest among its banking peers (XLF).
+A parallel increase by 100 basis points in interest rates would add $2 billion to Citigroup’s revenues.
+It compares to a $2.4 billion increase for Wells Fargo (WFC), a $5.3 billion increase for Bank of America (BAC), and a $2.8 billion increase for JPMorgan Chase (JPM).
+Higher interest rates would be negative for Citigroup.
+Higher credit costs would likely offset gains in net interest income.

-In its recent 10-Q filing, Citigroup shared projections for simulations of net interest income under different interest rate scenarios.
-As the table above shows, a parallel 100 basis points increase in short-term and long-term rates would lead to a rise of $1.9 billion in Citi’s net interest income.
-However, if the yield curve flattens and short-term rates increase by 100 basis points but long-term rates remain constant, net interest income would rise $2.0 billion.
-But if short-term rates remain constant while long-term rates increase 100 basis points, net interest income would rise by merely $205 million.
-In contrast, a 100 basis point decline in long-term rates would lead to a $203 million fall in net interest income.
-Currently, net interest income makes up 60% of Citigroup’s total income
+In its recent 10Q filing, Citigroup shared projections for simulations of net interest income under different interest rate scenarios.
+As you can see in the above table, a parallel increase by 100 basis points in the short-term and long-term rates would lead to a rise of $1.9 billion in Citigroup’s net interest income.
+However, if the yield curve flattens and short-term rates increase by 100 basis points while long-term rates remain constant, the net interest income would rise by $1.9 billion.
+If short-term rates remain constant while long-term rates increase by 100 basis points, the net interest income would rise by $158 million.
+In contrast, a fall by 100 basis points in long-term rates would lead to a $201 fall in net interest income.
+Currently, the net interest income makes up 60% of Citigroup’s total income.